Microsoft Office 2001: Updates

 On October 12, 2004 Microsoft published the Microsoft Office 2001 for Mac Security Update (9.0.5).
 This update addresses security and stability issues with Microsoft Word, PowerPoint, Excel, and Entourage.
 The download is offered both as a .bin file and as a .hqx file.

 Microsoft Office 2001 for Mac Security Update (9.0.6) was released on July 20, 2005.
 Microsoft's description of this downloadable update says that it "addresses several buffer overrun vulnerabilities in all Microsoft Office 2001 programs."
 This update also fixes a problem that was occurring which affected the use of Japanese characters in Microsoft Excel.
 Once again this update was offered in the form of two different file types, .bin and .hqx.

 On January 1, 2001 Microsoft released a document highlighting keyboard shortcuts specifically for Microsoft Excel 2001.

 Support for Office 2001 ended on December 31, 2005.
+As Classic Macintosh software, Office 2001 will not run on Mac OS X Leopard or later versions of macOS.

 Bugs

 Occasionally Office 2001 will report a "disk is full" error while saving a Word document, even if the hard drive is not actually full.
 This is caused by saving a document too frequently and the computer running out of the temporary space needed to save the file.
 The problem can be solved by restarting Word or restarting the Mac altogether.